StashAway Simple, Versa Or GO+: Which Cash Management Account Should You Use?

 StashAway Simple launched last year, marketing itself as a fixed deposit alternative.

-The fund has management fee and trustee fee of up to 0.25% and 0.04%.
-However, the fund passes on a 0.125% rebate to StashAway, which is then passed on to you.
-After the rebate, the net expense ratio is approximately 0.165% – much lower than the other platforms.
+The fund has management fee and trustee fee of up to 0.75% and 0.05%.
+However, the fund passes on a 0.30% rebate to StashAway, which is then passed on to you.
+After the rebate, the net expense ratio is approximately 0.50%.

 — Withdrawal takes several business days